tgermain/coreLanguage-syntax-sublimtext/README.md

 Installation :
 ----
+Assuming that you have already installed sublime text

 In sublim text menu :
 `Preferences > browse Packages ...`
 (on linux it lead you to `~/.config/sublime-text-3/Packages/`)